decalage2/pyxmldsig/CherryProxy/cherryproxy/README.txt

 - import cherryproxy
 - create a subclass of cherryproxy.CherryProxy
-- implement methods adapt_request and/or adapt_response to enable filtering as
+- implement methods filter_request and/or filter_response to enable filtering as
   needed.
 - see provided examples